- ABMS Certification:

 - Clinical Practice:

-- Benign Prostatic Hyperplasia (BPH), Bladder Cancer, Kidney Cancer, Prostate Cancer, Testicular Cancer, Chronic Pelvic Pain, Impotence (Erectile Dysfunction or ED), Infertility in Men, Pyelonephritis (Kidney Infection), Prostatitis, Penile and Urethral Reconstruction, Penile Prosthesis, Peyronie's Disease, Prostatectomy, Transurethral Resection of the Prostate (TURP), Male Urinary Incontinence, Vasectomy, Vasectomy Reversal (Vasovasostomy), Men's Reproductive Health, GreenLight Laser Therapy, Urethritis, Urologic Cancer, Urology
+- Benign Prostatic Hyperplasia (BPH), Bladder Cancer, Kidney Cancer, Prostate Cancer, Testicular Cancer, Chronic Pelvic Pain, Erectile Dysfunction, Infertility in Men, Pyelonephritis (Kidney Infection), Prostatitis, Penile Reconstruction, Penile Prosthesis, Peyronie's Disease, Prostatectomy, TURP, Male Urinary Incontinence, Vasectomy, Vasectomy Reversal, Brachytherapy, Men's Reproductive Health, GreenLight Laser Therapy, Urethritis, Urologic Cancer, Urology, Prostate Health

 Before joining UVA, Dr. Costabile was chief of the urology service at Madigan Army Medical Center in Tacoma, Washington.
 He assumed that position in 1999 after 10 years at Walter Reed Army Medical Center, where he was an attending surgeon in the urology service.
 During his tenure he was also an associate professor of surgery at the Uniformed Services University in Bethesda, Maryland.